Digitale-Gardermoen/cleanup-addserver/README.md

 ## How it works ##

-When ran, the script will create a folder in the `$localPath` location, this is `C:\Cleanup-dgi` by default.
-If the folder exists it will skip to it and check if the cleanup-dgi script exists.
+When ran, the script will create a folder in the `$localPath` location, this is `C:\Cleanup` by default.
+If the folder exists it will skip to it and check if the cleanup script exists.
 Then copy the script from the current working directory to the new direcotry.

 Then it will create the credential file needed for doing API requests, this is installed together with the `cleanup.ps1` script.
 The file is named in this way: `Credentials_USERNAME_COMPUTERNAME.xml`.
 This is because of the way powershell creates and stores securestrings, this way you know what user created the creadential on which server.